mrclaypool/geophys/PPSD/readme.txt

 Hello!
 This folder contains my code for visualizing a probabilistic power spectral densities for the popo data.
 I included some data I pulled from IRIS since I used it to make the inventory file.
+The inventory file for the popo data (starting in sept) is popoinv.xml.